redroy44/hexo-theme-hipaper/README.md

-# hexo-theme-hiero Sample
+# hexo-theme-hiker Sample

-Hi, this is hexo-theme-hiero sample website.
+Hi, this is hexo-theme-hiker sample website.

-You can click here(https://itimetraveler.github.io/hexo-theme-hiero) to visit.
+You can click here(https://itimetraveler.github.io/hexo-theme-hiker) to visit.